• Menu

 Instagram: @gogcannery

-Gulf of Georgia Cannery – Top Suburban Museum
+Gulf of Georgia Cannery – Top Suburban Museum in Vancouver

 Area: Richmond | Address: 12138 4th Ave. | Website

-The Gulf of Georgia Cannery is undoubtedly the best place to learn about the area’s fascinating history.
 Built in 1894, this national historic site aims to honour the importance of BC’s fishing history via a series of interactive exhibitions, collections, and programs, and events.

 The highlight has to be the completely restored 4,000 square foot canning line.
 It was here where the mighty Fraser River’s prized sockeye were processed and shipped to all corners of the globe.